freedomotic/fd-developer-manual/docs/source/things/add-thing-template.rst

 =======================

-This feature is useful to allow device plugins to create fully customized objects using autodiscovery feature.
+This feature is useful to allow device plugins to create fully customized objects using the autodiscovery feature.
 The object can come with the right mapping in **Data sources**/**Actions** or you can even change its representation (eg: a light with a custom icon).